bugcrowd/templates/submissions/description/broken_authentication_and_session_management/failure_to_invalidate_session/long_timeout/template.md

 1. Use a browser to navigate to: {{URL}}
 1. Sign into a user’s account
 1. Capture any authenticated request
-1. Logout of the application
+1. Wait for 10 mins
 1. Replay the request using the HTTP interception proxy
 1. Observe that the application responds to the request